 Being on a budget isn’t always easy for most of us.
 When working a salary-based job, you’re a man of fixed income.
 This means you’ve built everything you have around this income, and there is little to no chance that you’ll wipe enough of the debt away to every actually “own” any of it!
-It’s a sad story, but it’s reality for most people.
+It’s a sad story, but it’s a reality for most people.

 Everyone longs to get off the budget train every once in a while.
 However, when your role becomes “Doomsday Prepper on a Budget,” you’ll suddenly have plenty of incentive in becoming a responsible spender.

-People that save money well are not impulsive and have a solid grasp on their desires.
+People that save money well are typically not impulsive and have a solid grasp of their desires.
 They simply balance their time and needs.
-They think outside the box to come up with solutions on their own before hiring others, and make things instead of purchasing them.
+They think outside the box to come up with solutions on their own before hiring others and make things instead of purchasing them.